Big Data

 Future and Scope in Data Analytics

-Post COVID-19 businesses have adopted data-driven approaches.
+Post-COVID-19, businesses have adopted data-driven approaches.
 The organizations have implemented big analytics software and cloud-based analytics to tackle critical data, improve data security and optimize overall productivity.
-Resulting in the rise of job opportunities for skilled professionals.
-Skilled professionals can impact self-development and market growth by evolving themselves to transform analytically.

 Why choose Data Analytics as a career path

 Is data analytics a good job?
 This section puts forward the answer to the question.
 Analytics is a hot new trend that drives businesses towards higher productivity.
-Businesses search for a skilled workforce to ensure better outcomes that can dig out the insights from the large datasets using the specialized tools and techniques of data mining.
+Businesses search for a skilled workforce to ensure better outcomes that can dig out insights from large datasets using the specialized tools and techniques of data mining.
 Some major reasons to choose data analytics as a career option are listed below:

 • Numerous job opportunities in different sectors: The big data analytics framework encapsulates larger domains and provides technical and non-technical Business analyst profiles to develop organizational growth.
 The major job roles that are offered after mastering big data analytics are mentioned in the later section of the article.